The ultimate guide to calculations: how to do medical maths easily

 Fluid volume required (ml) = % dehydration x body weight (kg) x 10

 Maintenance requirements are the volumes of fluid required each day to replace normal daily losses (through normal urination, defecation and respiration).
 A healthy patient would drink this amount per day, but in many unwell patients, it needs to be given via intravenous fluid therapy.
-Several calculations can be used to determine maintenance requirements; the one used most commonly is:
+Several calculations can be used to determine maintenance requirements; these include 2ml/kg/hour, 50ml/kg/day, and calculations similar to our patient’s RER.

 Ongoing losses include fluid losses through vomiting and/or diarrhoea, polyuria or increased fluid losses through wounds and drains.
 These should be estimated as closely as possible by weighing dressings, bedding or litter trays, collecting urine passed in a jug or via a urinary catheter and collection system where appropriate, and measuring output from drains.